KGitika/HobbyHub/README.md

 HobbyHub is a social platform for connecting people through shared hobbies and interest-based groups.
 This backend is built using **Java 17**, **Spring Boot**, and **PostgreSQL**.

+This update introduces basic JWT-based authentication with signup, login and a `/users/me` endpoint that returns the authenticated user profile.
+A placeholder `/activities/recent` endpoint is also available and currently returns an empty list.
+See [`openapi.yaml`](openapi.yaml) for a minimal OpenAPI description of the available endpoints.

 ##  Features